alia-77/sakkan-properties-ai-concierge/README.md

 ## Memory

-mem0 stores client-scoped information using three patterns:
+mem0 stores three types of client-scoped memory:

-- Client preferences
+* Client preferences
-- Broker ongoing deals
+* Broker ongoing deals
-- Episodic conversation summaries
+* Episodic conversation summaries

 Memory writes require explicit consent.

-Remove a client's stored memory without displaying its contents:
+Use:

 ```text
 /forget <client_id>
 ```

+to remove a client's stored memory without displaying its contents.

 ## Human-in-the-Loop

-Any client-facing draft requires broker review through one of:
+Client-facing drafts are paused for broker review using:

-- **Approve**
+* **Approve**
-- **Reject**
+* **Reject**
-- **Edit**
+* **Edit**

-No client-facing message is returned as approved without a corresponding approval decision.
+A communication draft is only returned as the final client-facing message after an approval or edit decision.

 ## Observability